 Instructions to the editor: please make the following changes to Line 23, Page 70 in the subclause 11.21.18.6.5 Threshold-based reporting phase in D0.1 as shown below:

-11.21.18.6.4 Reporting phase
+11.21.18.6.4 Basic Reporting phase

 The last phase of a TB sensing measurement instance is the reporting phase.

-In the reporting phase of a TB sensing measurement instance, sensing measurement results are reported.
+In the basic reporting phase of a TB sensing measurement instance, sensing measurement results are reported.

 The transmission of Sensing Measurement Report frame is initiated by an MLME primitive.
 The sensing measurement reporting can be either immediate or delayed.

-When negotiated, the sensing transmitter which is a sensing initiator shall send a Sensing Trigger Report frame during the reporting phase and assign RUs to the sensing receiver which is a sensing responder to obtain a Sensing Measurement Report frame containing sensing measurement results.
+When negotiated, the sensing transmitter which is a sensing initiator shall send a Sensing Trigger Report frame during the basic reporting phase and assign RUs to the sensing receiver which is a sensing responder to obtain a Sensing Measurement Report frame containing sensing measurement results.
 The sensing receiver which is a sensing responder shall provide a Sensing Measurement Report frame in the assigned RUs with either results obtained from the I2R NDP of the current measurement instance, when negotiated to deliver immediate feedback reporting, or results obtained from the I2R NDP of the previous measurement instance, when negotiated to deliver delayed feedback reporting.

 For delayed reporting, sensing measurement reports of multiple sensing measurement setups of a sensing responder may be included in a single Sensing Measurement Report frame.
 When negotiated, the sensing initiator may assign RUs to obtain more than one sensing measurement report in a single Sensing Measurement Report frame.
 A sensing responder may optionally transmit more than one delayed measurement results during the assigned RUs sent by the sensing initiator in the Sensing Trigger Report frame.